LinkaiQi/C397-Information-Retrieval-courseworks/assignment2/README.md

 Usage: `$python3 nb_classifier.py [train_set_dir] [test_set_dir]`

 ## Library
-Used "nltk library", "wordpunct_tokenize" package.
+Used **"nltk library", "wordpunct_tokenize"** package.
 It is a regular-expression based tokenizer that provide efficient tokenization function and does not require other pre-installed module.
-Used 'nltk.corpus.stopwords' to remove stopwords from vocabulary V in training Naive Bayes classifier
+Used **'nltk.corpus.stopwords'** to remove stopwords from vocabulary V in training Naive Bayes classifier.

 ## collaborations and websites/resources
 Progress Bar Code Reference: